 The major challenge for all businesses is to decide to which standard and methodology to reference their interpreted carbon status against.

-B CORP certification demands extensive declaration, accountability, and tranparency in various areas beyond carbon, covering workers policies, diversity, benefits, community and change to company constitution.
+B CORP certification demands extensive declaration, accountability, and transparency in various areas beyond carbon, covering workers policies, diversity, benefits, community and change to company constitution.
 It is a significant commitment, but one that speaks volumes about a company’s dedication to more than just carbon emissions.
 Costs start at £2,200 for a £500k business to £8000 for a £10M business.

 SBTi Science Based Targets initiative provides a structured approach to setting emissions reduction targets in line with the latest climate science.
-It’s a commitment to halve emissions and reach Net Zero by 2050 with clear steps of commiting to the Paris Agreement Goals, developing and submitting emissions reduction targets for SBTi validation.
+It’s a commitment to halve emissions and reach Net Zero by 2050 with clear steps of committing to the Paris Agreement Goals, developing and submitting emissions reduction targets for SBTi validation.
 SBTi costs are around $1250 per validation submission.

 ISO 14064-3:2019 Specificies the principles, requirements and gives guidance for verifying and validating greenhouse gas (GHG) statements.
 It is a standard that many busineses declare their carbon status against.
 Requiring, initial set up, regular internal and external audits to maintain accreditation.

-PPN 06/21 is a mandatory government sustainability disclosure requirement, when tendering and running government contracts.
+PPN 006 is a mandatory government sustainability disclosure requirement, when tendering and running government contracts.
 Requiring a committed and published carbon management plan with regular updates to maintain vendor status.

 NHS Evergreen vendor framework requires principle NHS vendors, to retain their status by submitting their Scopes 1, 2 & 3 emissions status by 2025 including downstream transport, and achieve level 2 framework status then move onto Product Carbon Footprint submissions by 2027.